opencollab/arpack-ng/README.md

 * arpackmm: utility to test arpack with matrix market files.
   Note: to run this utility, you need the eigen library (to handle RCI).
 * ILP64 support:
+  * reminder: you can NOT mix ILP64 with LP64.
+If you compile arpack-ng with ILP64 (resp.
+LP64) support, you MUST insure your BLAS/LAPACK is compliant with ILP64 (resp.
+LP64).
   * users: set INTERFACE64 at configure time.
   * developers:
     * all files which needs ILP64 support must include "arpackdef.h".